-As required by the Citizen Participation Plan a public hearing for the CAPER was advertised in the local newspaper at least 10 days prior to the public hearing (Dec.
-4, 2019).
-Additionally, the CAPER was posted for public comment on the City's website for 15 days (Nov.
-21, 2019 to Dec.
-5, 2019).
-The City did not receive any written comments on the CAPER.
-One citizen provided staff with verbal comments regarding a concern that the City should proceed with caution regarding any public service partnership with Flagler County.
-Staff responded that any partnership program agreement with Flagler County would be reviewed through a public process that would allow stakeholders and interested parties to comment on a proposed partnership.
+As required by the Citizen Participation Plan a public hearing for the CAPER was advertised in the local newspaper at least 10 days prior to the public hearing.
+Additionally, the CAPER was posted for public comment on the City's website for 15 days prior to final approval.